With Dual Certification in TESOL (Pre K-12) and Teaching of English (7-12)

 * For details about rolling deadlines, visit our admission deadlines page.

 Students work with leading researchers and practitioners in the fields of English Education and TESOL through comprehensive and innovative coursework and research projects.
-In addition, students are mentored by experienced teachers during their two semesters of student teaching in the New York City public school system.
+In addition, students are mentored by experienced teachers during their two semesters of student teaching in the New York City school system.
+While students will graduate with two separate certifications, the purpose of the dual certification program is to explore the intersections between the teaching of English and TESOL; we examine specifically both the unique challenges and opportunities of teaching secondary English and TESOL simultaneously.

-Candidates applying for initial certification in New York will be required to take and pass all required New York State exams for initial certification, including the edTPA.
+Candidates applying for initial certification in New York will be required to fulfill NYSED’s Content Core requirements for initial certification (see https://www.tc.columbia.edu/office-of-teacher-education/students/certification-requirements/initial-certification/ ).
+They will also be required to take and pass all required New York State exams for initial certification.
 For more information, please visit our Office of Teacher Education (OTE) website:

 All courses must be passed with a grade of B- or above to count toward Initial New York State Certification.